cooolgamer/tels/README.md

-## Dead Simple EULA Set
+## Taiwan English Language Setter

-DSES is a simple tool to set the EULAs for the 3DS to accepted.
+TELS is a tool to enable/disable the unused English language on the Taiwan region systems.

 ## What

-In order to play 3DS games online/make use of streetpass, the 3DS makes the user accept an EULA.
-If this is for in-region titles, this is can be handled by the 3DS itself.
-If you wish to make use of out-of-region titles however, you will need to use homebrew to set the EULA to accepted.
+Nintendo left an English language in all Taiwan 3DS systems.
+For some reasons, it goes unused.
+This homebrew allows you to enable and disable it.

-## Why
+## Notes

-A number of EULA setting tools exist already (notably, [SciresM/EULASetter](https://github.com/SciresM/EULASetter), which is the base for this tool).

-However, all of these tools I've encountered so far sometimes offer a lot of other features and more importantly, put hex values in front of the user.

-This tool does none of that.
-It does _one_ thing.
-Set your EULA to accepted if it isn't and to unaccepted if it is.
-No complications, nothing.
-Just press A and it changes the EULA.

-Note that when unaccepting the EULA, you will need to reaccept it the next time you use a 3DS game in your own region.
+- Launching system segs will set the language back to Chinese.
+- Not everything is translated but a good part is.
+- After launching it, launch a applet (friend list, game notes etc.) or reboot the console to apply changes.

 ## Usage

 Download the CIA from the releases page and open it with FBI.
 Press A to change your EULA.
-Press SELECT to remove the program after running it.
+Press START to exit the program after running it, and reboot the console to apply changes.

-If for whatever reason you need to reset the EULA to its initial values, rerun the application again.
+If you want to set the language back to Chinese, rerun the application again or launch System Settings.

 There is also a 3DSX option available for those who prefer 3DSX homebrew.
 Put it on your SD card and run it with the Homebrew Launcher or with 3dslink.
 Press SELECT to remove the program after running it.